Can marketers trust their A/B testing tool anymore?

 However, as Kameleoon stores other data in the Local Storage, data that will be needed to trigger real-time experiments with no extra server-calls, we have also implemented a Local Storage synchronization mechanism.

 On Safari, once Kameleoon obtains its visitorCode by reading the (server set, so reliable) kameleoonVisitorCode cookie, it will check if its current Local Storage is empty.
 If that is the case, which probably means that the last visit was more than seven days ago, Kameleoon will perform a Server Synchronization Call (SSC) to fetch all the data that was present in the Local Storage from our own backend servers.
 Once this call is over, data will be restored in the exact state it would have been if ITP did not wipe it.
 Normal operations can then resume.

 Although we can guarantee that our analytics core is unaffected by ITP, and that all our reported traffic data is reliable, of course we cannot guarantee the same for third party web analytics platforms.
 Our integration bridges with partner tools continue to work in the same way as before.
 We recommend that customers discuss the situation with these vendors directly.

 We will continue to monitor the evolution of Apple's ITP technology, as well as other initiatives from other browser vendors (Firefox has a similar technology to ITP, but this is not yet as extreme).
-Any new changes will be swiftly analyzed and we’ll deliver solutions as soon as possible.
-We currently have a very sizable head start over competing platforms in this area, and we intend to keep it.
+Any new changes will be swiftly analyzed and we’ll deliver solutions as soon as possible to enable our customers to retain confidence in their experimentation and personalization data.